gdiet/backup/README.md

 #### May Come Eventually

-* In some way give access to deleted files and folders.
+* In some way give access to deleted files and directories.
 * Development: Try out scoverage instead of jacoco (a spike 2022.10 didn't work well).
 * Create sql db backup from the file backup and start the file system in parallel.
-* Backup script for backing up folders without needing to mount the file system, optionally referencing an existing backup.
+* Backup script for backing up directories without needing to mount the file system, optionally referencing an existing backup.
 * Change database backup, no need to have the full backup as default every time?
 * Support for soft links.
 * Optionally store packed (gz or similar).